hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Description
 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

 Liches is a popular chess platform that hosts millions of chess games every day.
-These games are diverse and available for free on [the Lichess database](https://database.lichess.org/), making them a great data source for chess-related projects.
+This diverse game collection is available for free on [the Lichess database](https://database.lichess.org/), making them a great data source for chess-related projects.
 However, these games are compressed and released as one large file every month, which can be challenging to extract due to its enormous size.
 This project provides a solution with a data pipeline capable of:
 - Downloading and storing the monthly data files
 - Parsing these files into a tabular (Parquet) format
 - Optionally filtering and/or aggregating games based on specified criteria